VBAC: Know the pros and cons

 - Where will you deliver the baby?
 Plan to deliver at a facility equipped to handle an emergency C-section.
 A home delivery isn't appropriate for VBAC.

 - Will you need to be induced?
-Having labor induced or augmented decreases the likelihood of a successful VBAC.
+Having labor induced decreases the likelihood of a successful VBAC.

 How does labor and delivery during VBAC differ from labor and delivery during a routine vaginal birth?